Beczheng/mysql_cloudmanaged_databases/README.md

 #### 1. Azure
 - Login to your Microsoft Azure account.
-- Type in Azure Database for MySQL in the search bar.
+- Type in `Azure Database for MySQL` in the search bar.
-- Click create.
+- Click `create`.
-- Click create under flexible server.
+- Click `create` under flexible server.
 - Follow the table in order:
 <br>